 Nursing Assessments

-Assessing patients is part of a nurse’s professional practice to keep patient’s safe and improve a patient’s health outcomes.
+Assessing patients is part of a nurse’s professional practice to keep patients safe and improve their health outcomes.
 The Nursing Act, 1991 includes the accountability of assessing patients in the nursing scope of practice statement.

 Understanding Restraints